 Social Engineering - Cyber criminals know the easiest way to gain access to a network or digital device via malware is to trick people into clicking a link.
 Social engineering is all about manipulating people to divulge private information or click an infected link.
 These days infected links are disguised by including them in convincing emails, unscrupulous websites, or even legitimate websites that have been infected themselves.

 DDoS - Distributed denial of service (DDoS) attacks leverage the power of hundreds or even thousands of infected computers with the intent of crashing websites or entire networks.
 These groups of infected computers are known as a botnet or bot network.
 Typically the target is businesses, but personal computers can be used en masse to execute a DDoS attack without the innocent individual even knowing it.
-If your machine is slow, randomly crashing or presenting error messages, it may be part of a botnet executing a DDoS attack.

 Website Hijacking / URL Poisoning - A legitimate site can be compromised by hackers who have set it up to download malware to any device that connects to the site.
 This type of threat is especially dangerous since legitimate sites are most likely not on a blacklist; thus, this attack can go undetected for literally months.
 These attacks are quite sophisticated and could be leveraging cross-site scripting (XSS), URL poisoning or a handful of less common techniques to piggy-back malware payloads onto existing downloads.